she24731/far-storm-project/docs/sprints/sprint-4-retrospective.md

    - Useful for documentation generation and formatting
    - Enabled faster iteration on features while maintaining quality

+### 5. **Effective Environment Separation**
+   - Having both a dedicated staging service on Render and a production service made it safer to test migrations, the A/B endpoint, and GA integration before exposing changes to real users.
+   - Clear separation between staging and production reduced risk when changing database config, auth, and A/B test behavior.

 ### 5. **Code Quality Infrastructure Established**
    - Coverage tooling configured and generating useful reports (69% overall, 100% on models)
    - Ruff linting catching issues early